happyalu/gofliteweb/README.rst

 Flite Synthesis Web Demo
 ========================

-GoFliteWeb is an example application to demonstrate how the github.com/happyalu/goflite package can be used.
+GoFliteWeb is an example application to demonstrate how the http://www.github.com/happyalu/goflite package can be used to convert Text to Speech in Go.

 Usage
 =====